carboneio/carbone/doc/webserver.md

 }
 ```

-This function must return a local path to Carbone so it can read it on the disk.
+The function must return a local path because Carbone needs to read the file from a disk.

 ### Override delete template

-To override template deletion, add then function `deleteTemplate` in the `storage.js` file in the `plugin` folder and export it, for instance:
+To override template deletion, add the function `deleteTemplate` in the `storage.js` file in the `plugin` folder and export it, for instance:

 ```js
 // You can access req and res.